adityamwagh/ransac-pcl/README.md

 # Usage

-TO test it on custom data, change the source code to represent the path of your data.
+To test it on custom data, change the source code to represent the path of your data.

 Run `python3 ransac.py` to obtain a plot of the data along with the best fit plane.